IRS six-digit filing-security code used to verify the taxpayer and reduce fraudulent return filing.

-An identity protection PIN is a taxpayer-specific IRS security code used to help prevent fraudulent return filing.
+An identity protection PIN is a taxpayer-specific IRS six-digit security code used to help prevent fraudulent return filing.
 In plain language, it is an extra identity-check step tied to the filing process so the IRS can better distinguish the real taxpayer from an impostor.
 It is commonly called an IP PIN.

 This term matters because identity issues can block or delay an otherwise normal filing workflow.
 If the return requires an identity protection PIN, the taxpayer needs to understand that the code is part of the filing mechanics, not just an optional security detail.
 It sits inside the actual submission path for the return.